-Do not resist being arrested or detained.
-You are legally obligated to comply with police requests or demands with the exception of remaining silent.
-Section 9 of the Canadian Charter of Rights and Freedoms protects individuals from being arbitrarily detained or imprisoned.
+You must comply with all police requests, exceptions being refusing to speak about your case.
+Section 9 of the Canadian Charter of Rights and Freedoms protects persons from arbitrary detention.
 Detention includes physical constraint by police as well as psychological constraint.
 Psychological constraint involves situations where you feel you have no choice but to comply with police requests.

 Speak to a lawyer before speaking with the police.

-If you are detained by an officer or approached for questioning, you do not need to answer any questions without first speaking to a lawyer.
-Anything you say can be used against you as evidence in court.
+You do not need to answer any questions without first speaking with a lawyer.
+Anything you say can be used as evidence against you in court.
 Even if officers just want to chat and ask you a few questions, you have the right to remain silent.
 It is essential that you speak to a lawyer before agreeing to or admitting to anything.

 Do not obstruct an investigation or destroy evidence.

-Lying about personal information or misleading officers is an obstruction of an investigation and may lead to being accused of obstructing justice.
+If you lie to the police or are obstructive, they will accuse you of obstructing justice.
 Do not deny information either.
 It is better to remain silent than to intentionally or unintentionally obstruct an investigation.

-Do not intentionally or unintentionally destroy any evidence that could be considered relevant to the investigation.
+Always avoid destroying any evidence that may be relevant to an investigation.
 You should not delete computer files, recycle files or get rid of materials that might make it look like you are destroying evidence.
-Destroying evidence can also lead to being accused of obstructing justice, another criminal offence.
-Additionally, you could unintentionally destroy evidence that can be used in your defence without even knowing it.
+Destroying evidence can lead to accusations of crimes like obstructing justice.
+You might be destroying evidence without meaning to when you destroy your data.

 Do not consent to any form of search.

 Any other search of your home, vehicle, other property or person requires authorization by a search warrant.
-Police must have reasonable and probable grounds to believe there is evidence to be found at the place of the search in order to obtain a valid search warrant.
+Police must have a reasonable belief that there is evidence somewhere in order to get a warrant.
 Section 8 of the Charter protects individuals from unreasonable search and seizure.
-Consenting to a search of your property without first consulting a lawyer means you are giving up one of your essential rights guaranteed by the Charter.
+A person is giving up their human rights by consenting to a search request without receiving advice from a lawyer.

 Do not speak about any charges with the public or post on social media.

-To best protect yourself while being investigated is, you must understand your rights and seek out the advice of an experienced criminal lawyer.
+To protect themselves, people should understand their rights and seek out legal advice.
 If you are looking for more information and want to discuss your situation in more detail, you can reach our office at 905-366-0202 or contact us through our website here.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information.
 Should you require assistance, please contact our office to book a free initial consultation.